microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager/GetStream.md

 ## Return Value

-A MemoryStream.
+A `MemoryStream`.

 ## Remarks

 Retrieving a MemoryStream which provides a single contiguous buffer can be useful in situations where the initial size is known and it is desirable to avoid copying data between the smaller underlying buffers to a single large one.
-This is most helpful when you know that you will always call GetBuffer on the underlying stream.
+This is most helpful when you know that you will always call [`GetBuffer`](../RecyclableMemoryStream/GetBuffer.md) on the underlying stream.

 ## See Also